Let’s start using Qgis2threejs plugin!

 install Qgis2threejs plugin.

 Need help?
-See the 10.1.2.
-Installing New Plugins section of the QGIS training manual.
+See the 10.1.
+Installing and Managing Plugins section of the QGIS training manual.

 Obtain elevation data¶